leandrorosadev1/rental-car-company/README.md

 ## Getting started

 1. Configure the connection string to your SQL Server database in the `RentalCar.Api.appsettings.Development.json` file under the `ConnectionStrings.SQLServerDatabase` property.
-2. Run the application using VS2022.
+2. Run the application `RentalCar.Api` using VS2022.
 This will automatically create the database -if not exists-, its structure, and populate the different tables with fake records.
 This is only for testing purposes and to meet the requirements.
 It should not be done this way in a real environment.
 Database seeders will create different users and its permissions (See `Users` section).
-3. Swagger will be available on `http://localhost:7104/`.
+3. Swagger will be available on `http://localhost:7104/swagger/index.html`.

 ## Architecture